alexeyinkin/eb-1a/2-petition/README.md

 This means that almost 80% of the claims in my case could be verified online without even calling anyone.
-This could have been a factor to my approval.
+This could have been a factor in my approval.
 This could also have been a factor to the green light at my visa interview, but you never know.